-Head of Department: Mrs L Hammond l.hammond@cromptonhouse.org Course teachers: Mrs B Bacon b.bacon@cromptonhouse.org
+Head of Department: Mrs L Hammond l.hammond@cromptonhouse.org Course teachers: Miss.
+Price-Greene s.pricegreene@cromptonhouse.org n.williams@cromptonhouse.org

-Mr. N Williams n.williams@cromptonhouse.org

-FUTURES WITH DESIGN DRAMA?
+FUTURES WITH DRAMA?

 Drama can open many doors for students and can give them the vital skills needed to secure that important job, sixth form or university place.
 Drama students do particularly well in performance-based careers, anything involving working in or leading a team, presenting and sharing a vision, problem solving, or where they have to use communication skills effectively.